Aircraft Finder

 Visit website

-• Exterior: Custom paint scheme, completed in 2017, featuring blue top and silver stripe
+• Exterior: Custom paint scheme completed in December 2017, featuring blue top and silver stripe, polished window frames.

 About this Model